 Quivira National Wildlife Refuge was established in 1955 to provide and protect vital habitat for migratory waterfowl in the Central Flyway.
 Its 22,135 acres feature a unique combination of rare inland salt marsh and sand prairie.
 Quivira is listed as a Wetland of Global Importance.
 Many opportunities exist for visitors to explore this oasis of the Great Plains.

-Hunting Units on Quivira NWR are currently open to hunting (See appropriate Kansas hunting seasons - Low Plains Late for waterfowl).
+Hunting Units on Quivira NWR are currently closed to hunting (See appropriate Kansas hunting seasons - Low Plains Late for waterfowl).
 However, water levels are low and conditions are considerably poor for hunting waterfowl across the hunting units.
 Please refer to the Quivira NWR Hunting and Fishing Brochure for rules, regulations, and public hunting area locations.
-For current hunting unit wetland conditions and useful links for hunting information, please see the Hunting Brochure Supplement.

 Visit Us